 Doctors at UPMC and other centers worldwide recognize EVT's superior ability to remove large clots compared to tPA alone.

 This treatment improves outcomes for people who have a stroke.

-UPMC neurologists and neurosurgeons are among the most experienced in this pioneering technique, both regionally and nationally.
+UPMC neurologists and neurosurgeons are among the most skilled in this pioneering technique, both in the Pittsburgh region and U.S.

 Before EVT, if you arrive early enough, doctors will give you the clot-busting drug through an IV line.